 You should get the estimated speed you are likely to experience at busy times of the day, when average speeds are often lower.
 These times are 8-10pm for home services, and 12-2pm for business services.

-You can check what speed you’re getting by using an Ofcom accredited price comparison site such as Broadband.co.uk, broadbandchoices.co.uk and Simplifydigital.
+You can check what speed you’re getting by using an Ofcom-accredited price comparison site such as Broadband Compared, broadbanddeals.co.uk and broadband.co.uk.
 If you want to run the most accurate possible speed test, use a computer or tablet that can be connected to your router with an ‘ethernet’ cable, as wifi can slow down the signal.

 If you think your broadband is slower than it should be, contact your provider to diagnose the problem.
 If the problem lies within their network, and they can’t fix it within 30 days, they must offer you the right to exit your contract without being penalised.

 This right to exit also applies to ‘bundled’ products.
 Until 21 December 2022, this will apply to bundled services such as landline services on the same line, or pay-TV services purchased at the same time as the broadband service.
 From 21 December 2022, the bundle will include any products which are linked financially, contractually, or technically.

 Also, if you are on a rolling monthly contract, this process doesn’t apply to you – but you can give notice (usually a month) to leave your contract anyway.

-After you have bought your broadband service, your new provider will send you some information – usually by letter, email, or on the ‘your account’ area on their website.
+After you've bought your broadband service, your new provider will send you some information – usually by letter, email, or on the ‘your account’ area on their website.

 This will include speed estimates, details of any policies that might affect your broadband speeds, and what you should do if the speed you receive is less than what you were guaranteed.
 Keep this information safe so that you can refer to it if you have a problem.